dbsltm/dbsltm.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper, HalLoc: Token-level Localization of Hallucinations for Vision Language Models is accepted to CVPR 2025 :sparkles: :smile:
+Our paper, <b>HalLoc: Token-level Localization of Hallucinations for Vision Language Models</b> is accepted to CVPR 2025 :sparkles: :smile: